nguyenan11/WebDevelopment/README.md

 Click on this [link](https://nguyenan11.github.io/cv/personalWeb/)

-Though it said CV, the contents uploaded here are not particularly meaningful, professional (at least not yet).
+The contents uploaded here are not particularly meaningful, professional (at least not yet).
 It means to show my progress by starting everything from scratch and also helps me practice with HTML/ CSS/ Bootstrap before diving in depth into JavaScript.

 # Dice game